danube-messaging/danube_docs/docs/architecture/topics.md

 ## Partitioned Topics

 Danube support both **partitioned and non-partitioned topics**.
-The non-partitioned topics are served by a single broker, which limits the maximum throughput of the topic.
-The partitioned topic has partitiones that are handled by multiple brokers within the cluster, thus allowing for higher throughput.
+The non-partitioned topics are served by a single broker, while the partitioned topic has partitiones that are served by multiple brokers within the cluster, thus allowing for higher throughput.

 A partitioned topic is implemented as N internal topics, where N is the number of partitions.
 When publishing messages to a partitioned topic, each message is routed to one of several brokers.
 The distribution of partitions across brokers is handled automatically.